 Aside from pure curiosity, Mars offers potentially valuable economic resources, an easier launch location for further space missions and opportunities for more detailed research far beyond what an unmanned rover can accomplish.

-What’s more, an increasing number of influential thinkers believe that settling other planets is a natural and even essential step in human development, minimising the risk of our species going extinct due to a planetary-scale disaster.
+What’s more, an increasing number of influential thinkers believe that settling on other planets is a natural and even essential step in human development, minimising the risk of our species going extinct due to a planetary-scale disaster.

 Colonising Mars will be a challenge